greg-raven/grus/_posts/2014-07-14-say-no-to-the-mccaul-border-bill.md

 ---
-title: 'Say NO to the McCaul border bill'
+title: "Say NO to the McCaul border bill"
 layout: post
 categories:
 - Letters